HBLocker/RouterOS/Readme.md

 ### MicroTick at a glance

-### DRAFT 1.0  Basic intro, overview of SWUPD AND devel login.
+### DRAFT 1.2  Basic intro, overview of SWUPD AND devel login Done.
+- NPK overview done, CIA DONE.
 !subject to change.

 Microtick at a Glance.